 Breaking down the grieving process into manageable sized pieces and slowly working through them, really helped me gain a better understanding of the process.

 - The Parent Program offers parents the opportunity to explore ideas and strategies that might assist in supporting their child(ren) through the changes happening in their family.
+Two types of groups are available to help parents whose children are dealing with separation/divorce or bereavement.
 Discussions will include:

 Conversations will focus on what the experience of separation and divorce